-- Must present paperwork from Tribal Information Services certifying that they are a first descendant of an enrolled Southern Ute tribal member - 2.
+- Must present paperwork from Tribal Information Services certifying that they are a first descendant of an enrolled Southern Ute Tribal Member - 2.
 Hunters under the age of 21 must possess a hunter safety card and must present it at the time permits are picked up. - 3.
-Issued permits must be signed by the applicant. - 4.
-If COVID19 restrictions are still in place applicants must reside within the "safe zone" as defined by the IMT and Tribal Council.
+Issued permits must be signed by the applicant.